Welshpool Library delegated decision

 In December the council's cabinet approved changes to office accommodation which confirmed the closure of Neuadd Maldwyn - the council's main building - with services moving to Newtown and alternative premises in Welshpool.

-A decision on future core service accommodation in the town and the library was delegated to the Portfolio Holder for Highways, Recycling and Assets, Portfolio Holder for Young People and Culture and the Director of Environment.
+A decision on future core service accommodation in the town and the library has been delegated.
+It was delegated to the Portfolio Holder for Highways, Recycling and Assets, Portfolio Holder for Young People and Culture and the Director of Environment.

 A notice of intended decision was published on the council's website today (February 7).